avaframe/AvaFrame/docs/2_5DSPH.rst

 The SPH method is used to express a quantity (the flow depth in our case) and its gradient at a certain particle location as a weighted sum of its neighbors properties.
 The principle of the method is well described in :cite:`LiLi2010`.
-In the case a depth integrated equations (for example SWE), the flow depth and its gradient can be expressed as following (when the bed elevation is constant):
+In the case a depth integrated equations (for example SWE), a scalar function :math:`f` and its gradient can be expressed as following:

 .. math::
     f_{i} &= \sum\limits_{j}f_{j}A_{j}\,W_{ij}\\